kreait/ezpublish-migrations-bundle/src/Resources/doc/examples/01-add-policy-to-role.md

 use eZ\Publish\API\Repository\RoleService;
 use eZ\Publish\API\Repository\Values\User\Limitation\SiteAccessLimitation;
 use eZ\Publish\API\Repository\Values\User\Role;
-use Kreait\EzPublish\MigrationsBundle\Migrations\AbstractMigration as AbstractEzPublishMigration;
+use Kreait\EzPublish\MigrationsBundle\Migrations\AbstractMigration as EzPublishMigration;
 use Doctrine\DBAL\Schema\Schema;

 /**
- * Enables the anonymous user to access a siteaccess without having to log in */ class Version20140507140029 extends AbstractEzPublishMigration {
+ * Enables the anonymous user to access a siteaccess without having to log in */ class Version20140507140029 extends EzPublishMigration {
     /**
      * @var string